U.S. Route 271

 U.S. Route 271 (US 271, US-271) is a north–south United States highway.
 Never a long highway, it went from bi-state route (Arkansas and Oklahoma) to a tri-state route (Arkansas, Oklahoma and Texas).
 Its southern terminus is in Tyler, Texas, at an intersection with State Highway 31 and SH 155.
-The highway's northern terminus is in Fort Smith, Arkansas, at an intersection with Business U.S. Route 71 and Highway 255.
+The highway's northern terminus is in Fort Smith, Arkansas, at an intersection with Business U.S. Route 71 and AR 255.
 It enters Arkansas from Oklahoma as a controlled-access highway, but the highway continues as Interstate 540 when US 271 exits toward downtown after 1/2 mi in Arkansas.

 Route description

 Texas

 US 271 begins in Tyler at an intersection with SH 31 (Front Street) and SH 155, and thus runs northward concurrent with SH 155.
 At 1 mile, there is an intersection with Spur 147 which runs across the north side of the city to connect with Broadway and then US 69.

 At 3.2 miles is the intersection with Loop 323.
 The site of Camp Ford, a Confederate POW camp during the Civil War, is encompassed by a former TxDOT picnic area now maintained by Smith County at this junction.
 The SH 155 concurrency ends at 8 miles, near the University of Texas Health Science Center at Tyler.
 SH 155 goes to Gilmer via Winona and Big Sandy.
 The easier route between Tyler and Gilmer is US 271.

 At 12.7 miles is the interchange with Interstate 20, signed for Dallas (west) and Longview (east).
 North of the interstate, US 271 passes through Gladewater where there are junctions with SH 135 and US 80.
 Trucks are required to use Loop 485, a bypass around the east side of town, if they are following US 271 through the area or if they want to turn onto US 80.

 North of Gladewater, US 271 passes through Gilmer, where there are junctions with SH 300 and SH 154.
 There is also another concurrency (only 1.5 miles) with SH 155 which then veers to the northeast toward Linden.
 North of Gilmer is Pittsburg, where US 271 intersects with SH 11.
 Then the highway crosses Big Cypress Creek just below the dam that forms Lake Bob Sandlin.
 In Mount Pleasant, there are junctions with SH 49 and US 67 and then the interchange with Interstate 30.
 Beyond IH 30 are the small towns of Talco, Bogata (junction with SH 37), Deport, and Pattonville.

 In Paris, US 271 runs concurrently with Loop 286 and US 82 around the east and northeast sides of the city.
 After splitting northward from the loop, US 271 is a four-lane divided highway into Oklahoma, crossing the Red River 15 miles north of Paris and 10 miles south of Hugo.